jackra1n/substiify-v2/README.md

 To run the bot you'll need docker compose.

-- Copy or rename `config_example.py` in `/core` to `config.py` and fill out the fields.
+- Copy or rename `example.env` in `/` to `.env` and fill out the fields.
-- Start the postgres container and create a database which you configured in `config.py`
+- Start the postgres container and create a database which you configured in `.env`
 - Build and start bot container

 Build docker image